 The percentage of nitrogen lost through N-NH3 emissions from anaerobic digesters was subtracted from the percentage of nitrogen left after emissions during housing and storage, reducing the amount of nitrogen used at the spreading.
-The amount of nitrogen used at the spreading also includes the digestate.
+The amount of nitrogen used at the spreading also includes the digest ate.

-For NO_X emissions (during storage) tier 2 method reported in the EMEP/EEA Guidebook (EMEP/EEA, 2019) was used for calculations.
-EFs by livestock category and manure type derived from the EMEP/EEA Guidebook (EMEP/EEA, 2019) are based on nitrogen mass-flow approach built from country specific data on nitrogen excretion and solid/liquid distribution of manure.
+For NO_X emissions (during storage) tier 2 method reported in the EMEP/EEA Guidebook (EMEP/EEA, 2023) was used for calculations.
+EFs by livestock category and manure type derived from the EMEP/EEA Guidebook (EMEP/EEA, 2023) are based on nitrogen mass-flow approach built from country specific data on nitrogen excretion and solid/liquid distribution of manure.

 For NMVOC emissions a tier 2 method was used for calculations.
-Tier 2 NMVOC EFs are those reported in the EMEP/EEA Guidebook (EMEP/EEA, 2019).
-However, the emission factors are very high and therefore more detailed analyzes will be carried out.
+Tier 2 NMVOC EFs are those reported in the EMEP/EEA Guidebook (EMEP/EEA, 2023).
 As requested during the 2020 NECD reviews (EEA, 2020), NMVOC emissions from turkeys are estimated and reported in the 3B4giii category.